oanhcodes/phase-0/week-1/reflections.md

 -help: use man or apropos to get detailed descriptions of command and relevant information that could be helpful

 # 1.4 Forking and Cloning Reflection
+## If you were going to write instructions for a new person on how to create a new repo, fork a repo, and clone a repo, what would they be?
+Why would you fork a repository as opposed to create a new one?**
+To create a new repository, go to your GitHub account and press the + next to your profile image.
+Select the option for “New Repository."
+Name your repo, adjust the privacy and license settings, and finalize by clicking “Create repository”.
+To fork a repo, click the “Fork” button at the top right of the repo page you would like to copy.
+Select the username/organization you would like to fork to.
+To clone a repo to your computer, copy the URL listed on your forked/personal repo.
+Open Terminal and make sure you are in the correct directory.
+Enter git clone URL_THAT_YOU_COPIED.
+You will be asked to enter your GitHub username and password if you used the HTTPS url to clone.
+Execute ls command to confirm that the file was cloned to match the repo.
+You should fork a repository so you can make changes to an existing file that can be merged into the master after you commit.

+What struggles did you have setting up git and GitHub?
+What did you learn in the process?**
+I did not run into too many troubles setting up git and GitHub.
+During the forking and cloning process, I learned that I need to strengthen my abilities using the command line.
+I also learned that Git is local repository and GitHub is a remote repository.
+All changes I make in Git need to be pushed to GitHub if I want it to be accessible on GitHub.